 Lots of frozen soil to deal with so it was a slow go

-We bought an enclosed cab Kubota L4330 It has heat and air condioning.
+Added another tractor This time we bought an enclosed cab Kubota L4330 It has both heat and air conditioning

 Garlic bed is done

 North East section of the center bed is done

 Ran for more lumber and bought a Kubota (more on that later)